 We are all working from our homes, use a virtual office, team chat, regular video meetings & can access all required data from within our homes.
 It's almost "business as usual", we will be here to assist you as normal.

-If you can prep your paperwork into 1 inch packets, they can be dropped off in the metal mailbox at the side of the office door.
+If you can prep your paperwork into 1 inch packets, they can be dropped off via the letterbox at the front of the building.
 If you have anything larger to drop off please email me and will arrange an alternative.
-We are trying to sort out a P.O Box and will update when this is done.

 You can still email us on email@example.com and firstname.lastname@example.org We will reply as soon as we can.